Veronica Lodge: Lifestyle and relationships

 Living in a house full of servants, Veronica often thinks that they are only there to serve her, and she doesn't see them as people.
 She will often yell at her maids to bring her something and "to be quick about it."
 At one point, her mother forced her to do all her own chores and fetch her own snacks, throughout the entire summer.

 Even though they're great friends in the TV series, her relationship with Jughead Jones is less friendly in the comics.
 They constantly argue and are critical of each other's lifestyles.
 She cannot stand his laid-back attitude and witticisms, and he considers her an uncaring snob and enjoys arousing her temper.
 Jughead enjoys flouting her.
 However, Jughead and Veronica usually manage to stand being around each other for Archie's sake.

 Veronica, being the only child of her wealthy parents, is outrageously spoiled and indulged by her family.
 Her father, Mr. Lodge, loves her dearly, and even though he frequently loses his temper with her snobbishness, frivolity, spendthrift nature, and choice of boyfriends, he can never refuse when Veronica asks him for something.
 Mr. Lodge does not consider most of the local boys worthy of his only daughter.

 Veronica's cousin, Leroy, in Elementary School, has a mean-spirited, juvenile delinquent-like personality.
 When Leroy visits, he antagonizes Archie even more than Reggie does.
-Veronica also has a cousin named Marcy, aged 14, who enjoys science fiction and other things that Veronica finds "geeky."
+Veronica has a young female cousin named Marcy, aged 14, who enjoys science fiction and other things that Veronica finds "geeky."
 So Veronica considers her annoying.
 Most of the time, however, Marcy is helpful to Veronica, who discovers that her cousin is not so geeky after all.

+Veronica also has an older (teenage) cousin Alice, who lives on the "West Coast", who is so attractive that Veronica doesn't trust Alice to be alone with Archie.